Technology

 SHIFTING THE PARADIGM

-As a result of these experiences, many biopharma research efforts in antigen specific approaches have been de-prioritized pending a breakthrough.
+It is not possible to elaborate further in a one-page description, but the mechanism of action (Moa) behind this technology makes that assertion perfectly clear.
 Our research strongly suggests that the TregTherapeutics approach is that breakthrough.
-The paradigm shift it represents is one that moves away from the identification and delivery of a specific pathogenic antigen.
-The necessary antigens are present within the patient and they do not have to be identified at all – the body knows they are pathogenic.
-Our approach shifts attention to creating a specific environment that fosters a sufficiently strong and sustained tolerogenic response, thus, establishing a robust Treg repertoire capable of reestablishing homeostasis.
+The paradigm shift it represents is one that moves away from the identification and delivery of a specific pathogenic antigen in recognition of the fact that the necessary antigens are present within the patient and they do not have to be identified at all – the body knows they are pathogenic.
+Our approach shifts attention to creating a specific environment that fosters a robust and durable sustained signal that is able to establish a powerful Treg repertoire capable of down-regulating the pathogenic inflammatory response and re-establishing immune homeostasis.

-PLATFORM OVERVIEW
+TILAC™ PLATFORM OVERVIEW

 The TregTherapeutics tolerogenic approach has been developed over the past two decades, primarily using various models of experimental autoimmune encephalopathy (EAE) in laboratory animals.